rueedlinger/gfollow/README.md

 I started following people back on GitHub.
 First I thought this feature is useless.
 But since then I found a lot of interesting projects which I definitely would not have found.
 So I started this repository with some scripts to play around with the social features from GitHub.

-- **ghFollowBack.js** a script to follow people back.
+- **ghFollowBack.js** a node script to follow people back.
-- **ghStarred.js** a script to save the starred projects from the people you follow in a CSV file.
+- **ghStarred.js** a node script to save the starred projects from the people you follow in a CSV file.
+- **starred.ipynb** a Jupyter notebook to analyze the CSV data from the ghStarred.js script.

 ## First Steps